 - Paul Farley, Professor of Poetry, Lancaster University.

-...and a performance of Tim Crouch's What happens to the hope at the end of the evening.
+...and a performance of What Happens to the Hope at the End of the Evening by Tim Crouch and Andy Smith.

 The third international What Happens Now conference will provide a forum in which to discuss, reflect on, and review creative literary and dramatic work in English, published since the year 2000.
 The principal aim of this conference series is to contribute to the canon formation process by which the significant and innovative writers and dramatists of the new millennium are discovered and discussed, and to begin to identify new patterns, clusters, trends and paradigms in contemporary prose, poetry and drama.

 We welcome papers discussing the full range of literary and dramatic expression produced from the mainstream to the margins, including: